 - J.D.
 Yale, 1998

-Wilbur H. Friedman Professor of Tax Law, Co-Chair, Charles E. Gerber Transactional Studies Program, 2010 Willis L.M.
+Wilbur H. Friedman Professor of Tax Law, Co-Chair, Charles E. Gerber Transactional Studies Center, 2010 Willis L.M.
 Reese Award for Excellence in Teaching.
 Joined Columbia faculty in 2004.
 Current areas of teaching and research interest are federal income taxation, taxation of financial instruments, tax policy, tax administration, economic analysis of deterrence, and social norms.